Which term describes the ability of a pesticide to cause immediate injury upon skin absorption?

 Prepare for the TruGreen General Pest Management 7A Test.
 Study with flashcards and multiple choice questions.
 Improve your chances of success with hints and explanations for each question.
 Get exam-ready!

 The term that accurately describes the ability of a pesticide to cause immediate injury upon skin absorption is dermal toxicity.
-This concept pertains specifically to how a substance can adversely affect the skin and the body through direct contact.
-Dermal toxicity indicates the potential for harm from skin exposure to a chemical, which can lead to symptoms such as irritation, burns, or systemic effects depending on the chemical composition and the dose.
+This concept refers to the harmful effects that can occur when a chemical substance enters the body through the skin, leading to various immediate reactions or injuries.
+This can manifest as irritation, burns, or other adverse effects depending on the nature of the pesticide and the level of exposure.

 Subscribe